ChristianFure/christian_fure_portfolio/README.md

 ### Analytical Approach

-This was a supervised binary classification problem (30-day readmission: yes/no) with meaningful class imbalance.
+&emsp;This was a supervised binary classification problem (30-day readmission: yes/no) with meaningful class imbalance.
 Three baseline models were benchmarked at the beginning.
 Those models being XGBoost, Logistic Regression, and Random Forest.
 All roughly performed the same, but the ultimate choice was XGBoost due to it's ability to capture non-linear relationships.
 Because of the imbalance of the data (very few readmissions), AUC-PR was used as the primary evaluation metric rather than just AUC-ROC alone.
 The operating threshold was intentionally tuned (0.10) to prioritize sensitivity for flagging at-risk patients over raw accuracy.
 A large portion of the analytical effort on this project was spent on a data leakage investigation.
 After unexpectedly high performance, it was deeply looked into and validated.
 It was determined that due to deterministic generation of the synthetic data that it was very likely that the model could perform extremely well finding the underlying patterns.

 ### Key Metrics Defined